jfcloutier/karma_system/design_notes/acting.md

   * Else if the directive does not correspond to a current experience
     * send a prediction error with actual value `not_relevant`
   * Else if the activation of the directive is experienced as `relevant`,
+    * the CA experiences the directive as `planning`
     * start working on a plan or keep working on it (see below)
-    * send a prediction error with actual value `relevant`
+    * send a prediction error with actual value `planning`
   * Else if the CA failed to build a working plan for the directive
     * send a prediction error with actual value `failed`
   * Else if the CA recently executed a plan to achieve the directive